Aryantyagi21/ai-chatbot-complete/README.md

+## 🚀 Project Summary

+- Developed a custom AI chatbot using Node.js and Express.
+- Containerized with Docker and deployed on AWS EC2.
+- Managed environment variables securely with `.env` and `keys.json`.
+- Placeholder GitHub Actions CI/CD pipeline included for automated deployment.

 # 🤖 AI FAQ Chatbot using OpenAI (ChatGPT API)

 A lightweight chatbot that responds to frequently asked questions using OpenAI's ChatGPT API.
 Built using Node.js and Express, with a simple HTML frontend — perfect for demos or integration into your website.